Recovering Joint Probability of Discrete Random Variables from Pairwise Marginals: Introduction

 Many workarounds have been proposed to circumvent this challenge in the literature.
 For example, linear approximations have been widely used, e.g., the linear MMSE (LMMSE) estimator \cite{kay1993fundamentals}.
 Logistic regression, kernel methods, and neural networks can be understood as nonlinear function approximation-based counterparts \cite{bishop2006pattern,murphy2012machine}.
 These are effective surrogates, but do not directly address the fundamental challenge in estimating high-dimensional joint probability from limited samples.
 Another commonly adopted route in statistical learning is to make use of problem-specific structural assumptions such as graphical models and prior distributions to help reduce the model complexity \cite{jordan1998learning,tipping2001sparse,blei2003latent}---but making these assumptions restricts the methods to specific applications.

 Very recently, Kargas {\it et al.} proposed a new framework for {\it blindly} estimating the \textit{joint probability mass function} (PMF) of $N$ discrete finite-alphabet RVs \cite{kargas2017tensors}.
 Building upon a link between high-dimensional joint PMFs and low-rank tensors, the work in \cite{kargas2017tensors} shows that any $N$-dimensional joint PMF admits a naive Bayes {\it representation}.
 In addition, if the RVs are `reasonably dependent', the joint PMF can be recovered via jointly decomposing the three-dimensional marginal PMFs (which are third-order tensors).
-The approach in \cite{kargas2017tensors} does not involve any structural information among the RVs or function approximation and provably guarantee the recoverability of the joint PMF---if the three-dimensional marginal PMFs are accessible.

 The work in \cite{kargas2017tensors} has shown promising results.
 However, many challenges remain.
 First, accurately estimating three-dimensional marginal PMFs is not a trivial task, which requires enumerating the co-occurrences of three RVs.
 This is particularly hard if the alphabets of the RVs are large and the data is sparse.
 Second, tensor decomposition is a challenging optimization problem \cite{hillar2013most}.
 Factoring a large number of latent factor-coupled tensors as in \cite{kargas2017tensors} also gives rise to scalability issues.
 A natural question is: can we use pairwise marginals, i.e., joint PMFs of {\it two} RVs, to achieve the same goal of joint PMF recovery?
 Pairwise marginals are much easier to estimate relative to triple ones.
 In addition, the pairwise marginals give rise to probability mass matrices other than tensors---which may circumvent tensor decomposition in algorithm design and thus lead to more lightweight solutions.